adamziel/mysql-sqlite-network-proxy/php-implementation/README.md

 ## Implementation overview

+The most interesting code is in the [mysql-server.php](./mysql-server.php) file.

 Here's how the `Network -> Decoded query -> Query results -> Network` pipeline works:

 * The `MySQLProtocol` class handles decoding and encoding of MySQL protocol packets.